jackdbd/calderone/packages/cloud-scheduler-utils/README.md

 // const schedule = randomSchedule()

 const config = {
-  cloud_scheduler, // Notice you have to pass your Cloud Scheduler client as configuration for the job.
+  cloud_scheduler, // Note that you have to pass your Cloud Scheduler client as configuration for the job.
   description: 'this is a test HTTP job', location_id, name,